West Kennet Long Barrow

 - 25 metres wide (82 feet), tapering to a point

 There is a layby for parking on the south side of the A4, almost opposite Silbury Hill.
-From the layby, a signed trail leads up the edge of a farm field.
+From the layby, a signposted trail leads up the edge of a farm field.
 The going is fairly easy, but it does get steeper near the crest of the hill.
-It should take no more than 10 minutes to reach the barrow.
+It should take no more than 10 minutes to reach the barrow, even if you do huff and puff a bit on the way.
 There is an information plaque at the site, but no other facilities.

 If you are interested in a short addition to the West Kennet experience, there is a small holy well at the base of the hill, called Swallowhead Springs, which is one of the sources of the River Kennet.
 To reach the well, follow the line of the fence west at the foot of the hill.
 A faint trail follows the fence and ends at a copse of trees, and the well is in the centre of the copse.